| Rhode Island Foreclosure Law SummaryStop Rhode Island Foreclosure

 the mortgage or deed of trust.
 Generally, after the court declares a foreclosure,

-In instances where the lender takes possession of the house, they
+your home will be auctioned off to the highest bidder.
+Special Procedures In instances where the lender takes possession of the house, they

 must do so peaceably and in the presence of two witnesses.
 Said witnesses must give